 We continue to offer direct support and a responsive maintenance service to residents in line with Government Guidance on social distancing and use of PPE.
-However, there have been some changes including:

 All residents meetings remain cancelled

-All external groups using our communal facilitates will remain cancelled
+All external groups using our communal facilitates will remain cancelled until further notice

 If a resident develops a new persistent cough, lose their sense of taste/smell, or develops a temperature, they should self-isolate for 10 days and contact 111 for guidance and to arrange a Covid-19 test.
 As SJMT want to support all of our residents appropriately, we would ask that residents inform their support worker via phone if they need to self-isolate.
 This way we can assure that everyone receives support, that we look after our staff and make the right decisions moving forwards.

 For guidance on visiting Alexandra House and Alexandra Court, please contact the Service Manager of the relevant site.